memasanz/streaming_data/README.md

 Objective of this hackathon is to gain a better understanding of how to leverage a modern data lake architecture leverage with Structured Streaming to enable IoT Use cases.

 - ADLS Gen2
-- Databricks
-- Delta Lake Technology
+- Databricks (Delta Lake Technology with Spark Streaming)
-with Spark Streaming
+- Event Hubs
+- Azure Key Vault
+- Create a SQL Database

 # Prereqs